pedro-git-projects/NextJSCRUD/README.md

 ## Objective

-To write a create, read, update, delete web application using NextJS and Tailwind CSS, practicing its fundamentals.
+To write a create, read, update, delete web application using NextJS and Tailwind CSS, practicing their fundamentals.

 ## Technologies
 - NextJS